SmartDataInnovationLab/git_batch/readme.md

 This example shows how to setup and run notebooks remotely on sdil via condor.

+Note: As of june 2018, git and condor don't seem to work on the same machine at the same time.
+So this section currently doesn't work on SDIL.

 first setup a remote repository on sdil:

 ```bash